redhatdemocentral/ocp-install-demo/README.md

 listed here and the install provides pointers to downloads if missing:

    ```
-   1. VirtualBox for Windows and OSX
+   1. VirtualBox for Windows
    2. Hyper-V for Windows 10 (Windows Feature Install)
       a.
 Important - Use Hyper-V Manager to create "ocpNET" Virtual Switch. (name is used in script)
       b.
 Important - Set "ocpNET" to External Network physical/wireless interface (with DHCP) - Must have Internet.
-   3. Docker engine version 17.06
+   3. Xhyve for OSX from 'brew install xhyve'
    4. OpenShift Client (oc) v3.7.9
    ```